CBlockSurprise/DataCrawler/README.md

 It should work now if you run it, but if you have many files, it will take hours.
 If you have a computer with a very small amount of files, it'll run fast.

+You might want to clone this, and change the index.html words, but you will need to change the website it requests the words from in the C#.

 # You have to have a internet connection to run it.